transposit-connectors/ms_teams_github_transfer/README.md

-# MS Teams GitHub Transfer
+# Microsoft Teams GitHub transfer command

 Transposit can help you bring the power of APIs into your chat environment.
 This app creates a Microsoft Teams outgoing webhook that copies a GitHub file from one repo to another (or to another path in the same repo, or to another branch).
 You don't even have to leave your MS Teams chat room.